-All clinical studies can be distilled down to finding the relationship between predictor variables and a response variables.
+All clinical studies can be distilled down to finding the relationship between predictor variables and response variables.
 I say relationship because, in general, causation is a difficult endeavour, especially in medicine where there is so much variability.
 Nevertheless, with the scientific method and some math researchers can, at the very least, quantify the relationship between variables.

 In medicine, we study clinical variables.
 Variables can be further divided into predictor variables and response variables.
 Predictor variables can also be referred to as independent or experimental variables while response variables can also be referred to as dependent or outcome variables.
 When testing a hypothesis the researcher chooses which variables are predictor variables and which variables are response variables.
 More specifically, researchers are interested in how a few predictor variables are related to a few response variables in their study.
 For example, how DrugZ is related to stroke and mortality.
 A testable hypothesis must be well researched, state the predictor variable and state the response variable before collecting the data.